Mission Shakti: Background

-The Indian anti-satellite (ASAT) program utilized spin off technologies from Indian ABM systems.
+The Indian anti-satellite (ASAT) program utilised spin off technologies from Indian ABM systems.
 India is developing a multi-layered and multi-phased missile defence system to defend against hostile ballistic and cruise missiles.
 The exo-atmospheric interceptors meant to be used against ICBMs, which have lofted trajectories and fly at high altitudes, can also be used to intercept satellites.

 In response to threats posed by missile systems from China and Pakistan, India began to work on its BMD program in 1999.
 In 2006 and 2007, India tested its first exo atmospheric interceptor Prithvi Air Defence (PAD) and endo atmospheric interceptor Ashwin/Advanced Air Defence respectively.
 In 2009, India began to work a new exo atmospheric interceptor called Prithvi Defense Vehicle (PDV) similar to Terminal High Altitude Area Defense (THAAD).

 India had begun work on an ASAT soon after the 2007 Chinese anti-satellite missile test.
 In a televised press briefing during the 97th Indian Science Congress in Thiruvananthapuram, the Defence Research and Development Organisation Director General Rupesh announced that India was developing the necessary technology that could be combined to produce a weapon to destroy enemy satellites in orbit.
 On 18 March 2008, DRDO Director-General and Scientific Advisor to the Defence Minister V. K. Saraswat hinted that India possessed technology required for an ASAT missile.
 On 10 February 2010, Saraswat stated that India had "all the building blocks necessary" to integrate an anti-satellite weapon to neutralize hostile satellites in low Earth orbit and polar orbits.
 India is known to have been developing an exo-atmospheric kill vehicle that can be integrated with the missile to engage satellites.
 In April 2012, DRDO's chairman V. K. Saraswat said that India possessed the critical technologies for an ASAT weapon from radars and interceptors developed for Indian Ballistic Missile Defence Programme.
 In July 2012, Ajay Lele, an Institute for Defence Studies and Analyses fellow, wrote that an ASAT test would bolster India's position if an international regime to control the proliferation of ASATs similar to NPT were to be established.
 He suggested that a low-orbit test against a purpose-launched satellite would not be seen as irresponsible.

 In 2014, India carried out the maiden test of PDV.
 First real time interception test was carried out against a maneuvering target in 2017, followed by another test in 2019.
 In 2017, India had lost contact to one of its key imaging satellites, RISAT-1.

 In 2016, the Indian Government approved a program codenamed Project XSV-1 for an ASAT test.
 A modified version of the PDV similar to the midcourse ground-based interceptor, officially named PDV MkII was tested against a satellite on 27 March 2019.

 DRDO has also been working on directed energy weapons, electromagnetic pulse and co-orbital weapons for ASAT roles.